 Permaculture integrates land, resources, people and the environment through mutually beneficial synergies – imitating the no waste, closed loop systems seen in diverse natural systems.
 Permaculture studies and applies holistic solutions that are applicable in rural and urban contexts at any scale.
 It is a multidisciplinary toolbox including agriculture, water harvesting and hydrology, energy, natural building, forestry, waste management, animal systems, aquaculture, appropriate technology, economics and community development.

-The Permaculture Research Institute works to establish a global network of educational demonstration sites, which operate as education centres that seek to replicate themselves across their respective surrounding regions.
-Each demonstration site seeks to become financially self-sufficient within three years through both reducing the need for cash inputs by providing as much of their own needs, sustainably, from the land-base of the project itself, and through selling knowledge – running courses to help others follow their example.
+The Permaculture Research Institute offers advise and information on establishing a Permaculture Educational Demonstration sites, which operate as education centres that seek to replicate themselves across their respective surrounding regions.
+Each demonstration site seeks to become financially self-sufficient as quickly as possible through both reducing the need for cash inputs by providing as much of their own needs, sustainably, from the land-base of the project itself, and through selling knowledge – running courses to help others follow their example.
 Each educational demonstration site thus works to build communities around them where locals can re-skill and transition to live resilient lives independent of the globalised, industrial system.

-Each site would provide local employment in the following positions: teacher, project/farm manager, and administrator.
-These positions will also provide mentoring for paying students as advanced training for permaculture project work.
+Each site can provide local employment for permaculture a teacher, project/farm manager, and administrator.
+These positions will also provide mentoring for students as advanced training for permaculture project work.

-All courses will specialise in the appropriate technologies and systems specific to each country and region, both culturally and biologically.
+Courses need specialise in the appropriate technologies and systems specific to each location, both culturally and biologically.